 F Pygmy Round-eared Bat Lophostoma brasiliense

-Stripe-headed Round-eared Bat Tonatia saurophila
+Northern Stripe-headed Round-eared Bat Tonatia bakeri

 F Pale Spear-nosed Bat Phyllostomus discolor